 Study Abroad Application Process

-Step 1: Submit on-line study abroad application and request faculty recommendation by the appropriate BSC deadlines below.
+From the forms page, submit the study abroad application and request faculty recommendation by the appropriate BSC deadlines below.
 Click here for application checklist

 Step 3:Register for the Pre-departure Course

 This semester-long course offers an opportunity to learn more about your host country, your home country, and issues that will make cultural transitions easier.
 Pre-Departure Topics for Study Abroad is a required course for all students planning to study abroad (Summer/Semester/Year) regardless of major or minor